By: iamAldonLopez | February 10, 2019

 - Don’t point your fingers/foot at your students.

 - Don’t step over students bags or move things with your feet.

 - Don’t touch students’ head.

 - Be the first to Wai to all Thai teachers.

-- Always have fun inside the classroom if you want your students love you.
+- Always have fun inside the classroom if you want your students to love you.

 One of the most important things during the orientation is to sign your contract.
 Remember, you are not in your own country.
 Please make sure that both parties agreed upon the terms and conditions and you are fully decided to teach here in Thailand because once you signed, there’s no turning back.
 Well, in my case, I was so excited to sign my contract.
 I was even looking for the paper during the first day of the orientation.

 I was again amazed by the CEO for her remarkable closing remarks.
 It says: “Being a teacher wouldn’t be that easy, but no one said it would be this hard”.
 And so, I told myself, this is what I dreamed of.
 I will polish my dreams and values to a brilliant luster, so it can light the way forward.
 This day has found me on a magnificent journey.
 I will keep going, keep doing what I love, keep going and embrace all the life that’s headed my way.
 My journey begins here! #MediaKidsAcademy #atravels #Mydailylifeadventure